Why should you consider a professional executor for your Will?

-One of the most important decisions when writing a will is deciding who to appoint as an executor.
+One of the most important decisions when writing a Will is deciding who to appoint as an executor.
 Therefore, it is important to choose someone you can trust and someone who will be able to handle the legal and practical responsibilities of the role.
-The role of an executor can be time – consuming and complicated.
+The role of an executor can be time-consuming and complex.

 What is an Executor?

 An executor of a Will is a person chosen to administer your Estate and ensuring your wishes in your Will are fulfilled.
 Your Estate includes everything you own including money, property and possessions.
 Whilst anyone can act as an executor, choosing a professional executor to administer your Estate has many benefits.
 A professional executor can be your solicitor, accountant, or even a bank.